jhz7/expense-log-bot/README.md

 ### Proposed enhacements

-- Keep track of processed messages, dealing with duplicated messages from Redis.
 - Build a full featured UI whose feed is the user expenses, graphics, etc.
 - Add and drop users to the whitelist automatically.
   - Maybe from the same bot.